 The Keystone-Odessa community will continue to be a rural community, embracing its agricultural past.
 Its continuing desire is to be an open area that: values nature above commercialism; dark, star-filled skies at night above the glare of urban lights; and, the sound of crickets and frogs above traffic noise.

-Blessed with many lakes, wetlands and rivers; and dependent on water wells for survival, these will be supported to ensure their continued health.
+Blessed with many lakes, wetlands and creeks; and dependent on water wells for survival, these will be supported to ensure their continued health.
 Protection of water resources will be paramount.

 Rural roads that transect the Keystone-Odessa community will remain in their present form (two-lane local and collector roadway connections for movement without entering major arterial highways), freely used by community residents.
 Urban design standards and/or traffic generated by surrounding high population centers are not to degrade the community’s country roads.